Platyoides: Taxonomy

+The genus Platyoides was erected by Octavius Pickard-Cambridge in an article in volume 58 of the Proceedings of the Zoological Society of London dated 1890 but published in 1891.

 As a result of DNA testing, the genus Platyoides has been deemed a member of the Trochanteriidae family.
 Substantial interest in the genus Platyoides would have been sparked by their unique ability to flatten their abdomen in order to adapt to their environment.
 South African arachnologist and myriapodologist described Platyoides using specimens submitted to him for identification by the Director of the Transvaal Museum and Mr V. Fitzsimons, Keeper of the Invertebrate collections at the Natal Museum, Pietermaritzburg.

 The collection consisted of thirty-three species all in the genus Platyoides.
 The spider genus Platyoides is part of the Trochanteriidae fauna species that was first recorded by in 1903 and was given the binomial name of Platyoides grandidieri.
 This genus is unique to sub-Saharan Africa and its surrounding islands.
 Further genomic differences have too contributed to being able to determine the ancestry of the genus Platyoides by creating a lineage diversification system.